Skip to content

 You can look up the domain name (browserhow.com) in the Domain field to verify the IP address before and after clearing the host cache.
 If the site with the issue has changed its resolving IP address, the lookup results will display the same.

-Clear DNS Cache in Chrome iPhone or iPad
+Reset the DNS Cache in Chrome on iPhone

 Unfortunately, the Chrome browser for iPhone or iPad does not have DNS cache storage the browser.
 If you visit the chrome://net-internals/#dns in the address bar, it will result in an INVALID_URL error.